If you are looking to hike the continental divide trail but aren’t sure if a permit is needed, we have all the information for you.

 This permit costs $7 per person per night, so knowing the time it will take you to cover the ground will help you get the costs right.

-You need to be flexible on your trip details around this area, as you can’t get your permit until you reach the park area.
+It would be best if you were flexible on your trip details around this area, as you can’t get your permit until you reach the park area.
 You need to know the exact dates for when you will be there.

 There are specific campsites while inside the park, so you may have to travel much longer days or shorter days to finish at these spots.